So far, spring has come in like a lion. As the 2006 severe weather season heats up, don't forget that thunderstorms and tornadoes are best left alone.

 The NTSB determined the cause of the accident was the pilot's failure to obtain an updated preflight weather briefing, which would have indicated that marginal VFR to IFR conditions prevailed over the route with embedded thunderstorms and rain, as well as his decision to continue VFR flight into IMC.

 Accidents like this one are preventable.
 The pilot was told of the horrible weather along his route, but chose to depart anyway.
-For more information about how to avoid an in-flight encounter with a thunderstorm, take the AOPA Air Safety Foundation's newest free online course, Weather Wise: Thunderstorms and ATC.
-Also visit the foundation's Web site for a complete listing of Air Safety Foundation training resources related to weather.
+For more information about how to avoid an in-flight encounter with a thunderstorm, take the AOPA Air Safety Institute's free online course, Weather Wise: Thunderstorms and ATC.

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!